silverwind/droppy/README.md

 - **maxOpen**: The maximum number of concurrently opened files.
 This option is primarily there for Windows servers.
 - **zipLevel**: The level of compression for zip files.
 Ranging from 0 (no compression) to 9 (maximum compression).
 - **noLogin**: When enabled, the client skips the login page, making the server essentially public.
+- **demoMode**: When enabled, the server will regulary clean out all files and restore samples (WIP).
 - **timestamps**: Adds timestamps to log output.
 Useful if your logging facility does not provide timestamps.

 ###Path options